tarantool/metrics/doc/monitoring/getting_started.rst

     ..  note::

-        ``set_export`` has lower priority than clusterwide configuration and can be overridden by the metrics configuration.
+        ``set_export`` has lower priority than clusterwide configuration and may be overridden by the metrics configuration.

     ..  code-block:: lua